-Important: The coin verifier can be opened manually for inspection, emptying, and cleaning.
+The coin verifier can also be opened manually for inspection, emptying, and cleaning.

-The coin verifier is an industry standard 3.5" electronic device programmed to recognize up to 16 types of coins from optional currencies.
+The coin verifier is an industry standard 3.5" electronic device programmed to recognize up to 16 coin types from optional currencies.
 For each coin type recognized a unique code is sent to the CPU board.